holakirr/go_learning/README.md

 # go_learning

-Learning go by Udemy courses
+Learning GoLang by Udemy course
+Each branch shows each section of the cours

+1 - Helloworld
+2 - Deeper into Go